Logarithmic correction to the entropy of a Kerr-Newman family of black holes in $U(1)^2$-charged STU supergravity models: The setup

-The additional factor of $1/2$ in formula \eqref{comp8} is adjusted by the complex Dirac and real Majorana spinors when $\chi$ is set to $-1$ and $-1/2$, respectively.
-On the other hand, $\chi$ is set to $+1$ for all bosons and scalars.
-The signature of $\chi$ will flip for ghost fields during the process of gauge-fixing the theory.
-It should be noted that Weyl spinors with both the left and right chirality states cannot be accommodated within treatment \eqref{comp10}.
-For detailed practice on elementary fermionic examples, we refer the reader to \cite{Karan:2018ac}.
+where the appearance of an additional factor of $1/2$ needs to be compensated by setting the $\chi$ value as $-1$ and $-1/2$ in the formula \eqref{comp8} for the case of complex Dirac and real Majorana spinors, respectively. $\chi$ is always set to $+1$ for all bosons and scalars.
+Additionally, the signature of $\chi$ must be reversed for the ghost fields induced during the process of gauge-fixing the theory.
+It is important to note that the treatment outlined in \eqref{comp10} cannot accommodate Weyl spinors with both left and right chirality states.
+For further elaboration and examples regarding the heat kernel computation of various elementary fermionic cases, readers are encouraged to review \cite{Karan:2018ac}.

-The key advantage of the heat kernel approach is that, after fluctuating the action around an arbitrary background, we have systematic steps and a straightforward formula to calculate $a_4(x)$ in terms of background invariants, which can be utilized for determining the quantum entropy of all black holes in the theory under consideration (e.g., refer to \cref{model,logresult}).
+The heat kernel approach offers a significant advantage: after fluctuating the action around an arbitrary classical background up to a quadratic order, we have systematic steps and a straightforward formula to compute $a_4(x)$ only in terms of background curvature invariants.
+This can be particularly useful for determining the quantum entropy of all black holes in the theory under consideration.
+For example, please refer to \cref{model,logresult}.